jsakamoto/BlazorWasmBrotliLoader.Build/README.md

 ## ⚙️Configurations

-If you don't want to enable the Brotli pre-compressed file loading feature, set the `BroltiLoaderInjectLoader` MSBuild property to `false`.
+If you don't want to enable the Brotli pre-compressed file loading feature, set the `BrotliLoaderInjectLoader` MSBuild property to `false`.
 For example, you can do it in the `dotnet publish` command as below.

 ```
-dotnet publish -p BroltiLoaderInjectLoader=false
+dotnet publish -p BrotliLoaderInjectLoader=false
 ```

 ## 🎉Release notes